Redpoint Logo

 Does your customer data tell a story?
-When a known customer or prospect appears on a digital channel, or at a physical location, do you have a complete, accurate understanding of the customer’s needs and wants and use that understanding to instantaneously render a decision that matches the customer to the right product or service?
+When a known customer or prospect appears on a digital channel, or at a physical location, do you have a complete, accurate understanding of the customer’s needs and want and use that understanding to instantaneously render a decision that matches the customer to the right product or service?

 For too many financial services institutions, the answer is no. They have data volume without quality.
 Or quality without volume.
 The data is either imperfect or incomplete, and either way the customer experience (CX) suffers.
 They have a name with slight variations in spelling, and are not sure if the records belong to the same identity.
 Or they are confident that the records reflect an individual customer, but the profile is either missing a feed from a key data source, or the incoming data is out of date.
 The result?
 An inferior customer experience that does not sit well with your customer, increasing the risk of churn, lost cross-sell and upsell opportunities, and weaker customer segmentation.